storageos/storageos.github.io/_includes/operator/install.md

 ### Create a Secret

-Before deploying a StorageOS cluster, create a Secret to define the StorageOS api Username and Password in base64 encoding.
+Before deploying a StorageOS cluster, create a Secret to define the StorageOS API Username and Password in base64 encoding.

 ```bash
 kubectl create -f - <<END